Environmental Benefits of Organic

 Organic farms have higher soil carbon

 Organic land also focuses on building healthy soil, which stores considerable carbon and increases drought resilience.
 More carbon in our soil means less in our atmosphere.
-Soil erosion, abatement and reparation is a management priority and must be outlined in the Organic Management Plan for organic farms.
-The Organic Management Plan details how farmers will proactively manage their operation to ensure it remains compliant to the organic standards for certification body approval.
+Soil erosion, abatement, and reparation is a management priority and must be outlined in an organic farms’ Organic Management Plan.
+The Organic Management Plan details how farmers will proactively manage their operation to ensure it remains compliant to the organic standards.

 Organic matter is the amount of plant material, bacteria, fungi, and other microorganisms (living or dead) present in a soil sample.
-The more organic matter in a sample, typically the healthier the soil is.
-Organic methods such as leguminous (which fix atmospheric nitrogen) crop rotations, cover crops, reduced tillage and compost all contribute to healthy soil.
+The more organic matter in a sample, the healthier the soil typically is.
+Organic methods such as leguminous crop rotations, cover crops, reduced tillage, and compost all contribute to healthy soil.
+The absence of herbicides and pesticides (which can disrupt soil microbial communities, reduce earthworm populations, and affect nutrient cycling processes) facilitate improved soil health and ecosystem functioning[9].

-Organic farms are considered low input systems, with higher nutrient use efficiency compared to non-organic systems[7] for non-renewable resources like phosphorus and potassium; this is integral to future food security.
-Soil health in organic systems continuously increases over time whilst remaining essentially unchanged in non-organic systems[8].
+Organic farms are considered low input systems, with higher nutrient use efficiency compared to non-organic systems[10] for non-renewable resources like phosphorus and potassium.
+This is integral to future food security.
+Soil health in organic systems continually increases over time whilst remaining essentially unchanged in non-organic systems[11].

 Organic farms are more resilient to climate change

-Soil is the crux of organic agriculture, therefore maintaining best practice soil management is key to long term farm sustainability, both economically and environmentally.
+Soil is the crux of organic agriculture; therefore, maintaining best practice soil management is key to long term farm sustainability, both economically and environmentally.
 Increased soil organic matter has a myriad of benefits.
-Organic soils can retain higher levels of moisture, making organic farms more drought resilient with 40% higher yields compared to non-organic during drought and climate extremes[9].
+Organic soils can retain higher levels of moisture, making organic farms more drought resilient with up to 40% more yield compared to non-organic farms during times of drought and climate extremes[12].

 “Drought doesn’t cause bare ground, bare ground causes drought.”
 Allan Savory, Savory Institute.